dgraph-io/dgraph/contrib/config/backups/azure/terraform/README.md

 You need the following installed to use this automation:

-* [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) - Active Azure subscription has been setup.
+* [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) with an active Azure subscription configured.
-* [Terraform](https://www.terraform.io/downloads.html) - tool used to provision resources and create templates
+* [Terraform](https://www.terraform.io/downloads.html) tool that is used to provision resources and create configuration files from templates

 ## Configuration